farmerbriantee/AgOpenGPS/README.md

 for Agricultural use.
 Also it has up to 8 Section Control to control implements application of product preventing over-application.

-Also ouputs angle delta and distance from reference line for AB line and Contour guidance.
+Also ouputs Pure pursuit steer angles from reference line for AB line and Contour guidance.

-Included is an application, and source folders, along with UDP, TCP/IP, and serial NMEA simulators.
+Included is an application, and source folders,  and built in NMEA simulators.

+It has English, German and some Russian Language.